Critical pedagogy of place

 Critical pedagogy of place is a curricular approach to education that combines critical pedagogy and place-based education.
 It started as an attitude and approach to place-based and land-based education (both largely considered under the umbrella of environmental education) that criticized place-based education's invisible endorsement of colonial narratives and domineering relationships with the land.
 The scholars critiquing place-based education mainly focused on re-centering Indigenous (and other marginalized) voices in the curriculum.
 In the early 1990s, C.A.
 Bowers advocated for a critical pedagogy of place that acknowledged our enmeshment in cultural and ecological systems, and the resulting need for this to figure in the school curriculum.
-In 2003, David A. Greenwood (formerly Grunewald) introduced and defined the term "Critical Pedagogy of Place."
+In 2003, David A. Greenwood (formerly Gruenewald) introduced and defined the term "Critical Pedagogy of Place."
 In the years since, the general ideas of critical pedagogy of place have been incorporated into many scholars' critiques of place-based, land-based, and environmental education.